-Note: Dielectric thickness of approximately 60 $\mu$ m can create a risk for glass compression.
-The maximum of 120 $\mu$ m is caused by 20 % tolerance on as-designed thickness of 100 $\mu$ m, in conformance with req 11.4.i from ECSS-Q-ST-70-12.
-The maximum thickness is in addition limited by the requirement for aspect ratio $\leq$ 1 of microvias, in conformance with ref c from Table 10-10.
-In case of high dielectric thickness there can be a risk not to meet the contact diameter of 100 $\mu$ m in conformance with ref d from Table 10-10.
+Note: Dielectric thickness of approximately 60 μ m can create a risk for glass compression.
+A typical maximum of 120 μ m can be used to accommodate 20 % tolerance on the maximum as-designed thickness of 100 μ m, in conformance with req 11.4i. from ECSS-Q-ST-70-12.
+The maximum thickness is in addition limited by the requirement for aspect ratio \leq 1 of microvias, in conformance with Ref. c. from Table 10-10.
+In case of high dielectric thickness there can be a risk not to meet the contact diameter of 100 μ m in conformance with Ref. d. from Table 10-10.